secwexen/security-playbooks/SECURITY.md

 - All scripts and labs are intended for **educational and lab use only**.
 - Use **isolated environments** (VMs, containers, sandboxes) to avoid affecting production systems.
 - Follow **ethical guidelines** and local laws when experimenting with scripts or scenarios.

----

-> By using this repository, you acknowledge that the owner is **not responsible for misuse** of the materials and that they are provided for **educational and research purposes only**.